bezmoradi/tutorials/go/17-concurrency.md

 }
 ```

-This fixed the deadlock, but now we have another issue—nothing is outputted in the terminal.
+This fixed the deadlock, but now we have another issue; nothing is outputted in the terminal.
 The reason you don't see any output is that the `main` function finishes execution before the goroutines `sender` and `receiver` get a chance to execute.
 In Go, the `main` function **doesn't wait** for goroutines to finish by default.
 To fix this, we have two options:

-1. **Use `WaitGroup`** to wait for both goroutines to complete
+-   Use `WaitGroup` to wait for both goroutines to complete
-2. **Remove the `go` keyword from `receiver`** - The `receiver` function will then run in the `main` goroutine and block until a value is available on the channel.
+-   Remove the `go` keyword from `receiver` then it will run in the `main` goroutine and block until a value is available on the channel.
 If a value is already sent by the `sender` goroutine, it proceeds; otherwise, it blocks until a value is sent.

 The second option is simpler for this example: